Taywee/purge/README.md

 recent January), not to retain at least 1 backup that is at least a year old.
 Come January, you will only have 1 yearly backup from your present month.

-The timestamps are strict, even when they are not supplied enough information.
+The timestamps are loose, but assumptions are made when not supplied enough information.
+This means that if you have a pattern of just year and month, the day of month will be assumed to be 1, and hour, minute, and second will all be
-This means that if you have a pattern of just year and month, the day of month will be assumed to be 1, and hour, minute, and second will all be 0.
-If you specify a monthday match of the 2nd, it will not match any such timestamps.
+0. If you specify a monthday match of the 2nd, it will not match any such timestamps.
+If you specify a monthday of 1 but have hourly backups, it will only match the first such matching file.

 Each retention specifier is handled individually, and may be used more than once.
 This means that multiple specifiers may (intentionally) have overlap.